 Choose semester and course offering to see current information and more about the course, such as course syllabus, study period, and application information.

 The course covers how feedback influences properties of dynamic system such as stability, speed of response, sensitivity and robustness.
 The course contains analysis and design of feedback systems with regard to these properties.
 In particular, the following is studied

-- basic concepts and problems: application examples of automatic control, representation of dynamic systems, input and output signals, differential equation models, transforms, transfer functions, block diagrams, impulse response, step response, poles, zeros and linearisation
+- basic concepts and problems: Application examples of automatic control in society, representation of dynamic system, in and output signals, differentia equation models, Laplace transform, transfer functions, block diagrams, step response, poles, zeros, linearisation and state space models

-- analysis of feedback systems: stability, root locus, the Nyquist criterion, Nyquist and Bode diagrams, precision, speed of response, sensitivity and robustness
+- analysis of feedback systems: stability, root locus, the Nyquist criterion, Nyquist and Bode diagrams, speed of response, error coefficients, sensitivity and robustness

 - design of control systems with one input signal and one output signal: specifications, PID-controllers, compensation in the frequency domain, feed-forward control, time delays, state feedback, observers and pole placement